-By default, baud rate is set to 9600, data bit 8, parity none, stop bits 1 and flow control none on the console port of the AP.
+A By default, baud rate is set to 9600, data bit 8, parity none, stop bits 1 and flow control none on the console port of the AP.
 The console port is used only when you want to configure the AP manually.
-Special console cables for wireless products are needed.
+In this case, you need an RJ45-to-USB conversion module and a USB-to-micro-USB conversion cable.